yguitton/training-material/events/tracks/gta2025-ml.md

 layout: event-track

 title: Machine Learning
 description: This module will introduce you to the world of machine learning using Galaxy.
 Start with the tutorial at your own pace.
-If you need support during the event contact us via the gta_machine-learning Slack Channel. # [#gta_machine-learning](https://gtnsmrgsbord.slack.com/archives/C07NKBAU05A).
+If you need support contact us via the Slack Channel [gta_machine-learning](https://gtnsmrgsbord.slack.com/archives/C07NKBAU05A).

 slack_channel: gta_machine-learning